Video Demo

 Deploying Your First Contract

-The starter project includes sample contracts you can deploy right away:
+The starter project includes sample contracts you can deploy right away:- First, compile your contracts:

 - Then, deploy to the local development chain: